google-github-actions/upload-cloud-storage/README.md

 ### Via google-github-actions/auth

 Use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate the action.
-You can use [Workload Identity Federation][wif] or traditional [Service Account Key JSON][sa] authentication. by specifying the `credentials` input.
+You can use [Workload Identity Federation][wif] or traditional [Service Account Key JSON][sa] authentication by specifying the `credentials` input.
 This Action supports both the recommended [Workload Identity Federation][wif] based authentication and the traditional [Service Account Key JSON][sa] based auth.

 See [usage](https://github.com/google-github-actions/auth#usage) for more details.